ublue-os/bazzite/README.md

 rpm-ostree rebase ostree-unverified-registry:ghcr.io/ublue-os/bazzite-deck:latest
 ```

+#### Alternative Handhelds

+If you're using this image on a handheld other than the Steam Deck, you can get TDP control via the SimpleDeckyTDP Decky Loader Plugin.
+First install Decky Loader with: `ujust get-decky`
+Then install SimpleDeckyTDP with: `ujust get-simpledeckytdp`

+If you're using a handheld supported by [hhd](https://github.com/hhd-dev/hhd), you can also get the plugin to integrate it into game mode with: `ujust get-hhd-decky`

 ### GNOME

 Builds with the GNOME desktop environment are available in both desktop and deck flavors.
 These builds come with the following additional features: